 Continuously looking for a good balance between natural life in and with the 21st century, I like to use both traditional methods and modern techniques.
 That includes controlling pests in and around our Dreampack.
-Lately, we have the nuisance of flies; besides being very annoyingly attacking our food while trying to eat it, our youngest dog prefers to jump on top of the furniture to catch them and worse, flies are spreaders of disease.
+Each year, we have the nuisance of flies; besides being very annoyingly attacking our food while trying to eat it, our dog prefers to jump on top of the furniture to catch them and worse, flies are spreaders of disease.

 After having used all kinds of natural repellents such as lemon candles, bowls filled with water and cloves, cleaning with vinegar, etc., we started to use the ugly adhesive ribbon which many of you probably remember from his or her grandparents.

 A sticky strip like that is effective but rather lugubrious.
 Once a fly is sitting down, it’s stuck and will not be able to get away anymore.
 Well, I don’t like to consider myself as a murderer and certainly not as a sadist; a few times a day I look at the ribbon and when I notice a fly frantically attempting to get away, I will relieve it from suffering from the back of a spoon or something similar.
 A bug invading my territory polluting it and, more importantly, infect us with diseases will have flown his last flight.